 - LEED Certified – buildings/venues

 Take your vendors list and figure out what products and services you purchase from each.
-Then determine which ones have a sustainability related certification.
-If you purchase a tonne of products, focus on the ones that you purchase the most of to start.
+Then determine which ones have a sustainability-related certification.
+If you purchase a tonne of products, focus on the ones that you purchase the most to start.

 Step 3: Figure out how much of your purchasing meets the five R’s: Reduce, Repair, Repurpose, Reuse, Recycle

 Can you stop buying stuff you don’t really need?
 Do you buy a lot of disposables or make an effort to stay away from single-use products?
 Do you look for gently used products before buying new?
 Do you buy quality items that last longer and can be repaired or donated instead of throwing in the trash?
 Do you purchase products that can be recycled at the end of their useful life?